 You can get Priority Mail boxes, stickers and forms sent to you free of charge at any USPS Post Office nationwide or through the Stamps.com software.
 Order free USPS Shipping Supplies now.

 To prepare your package, place the address labels flat on the box and affix the postage label on the upper right corner of the box.
 The post office provides free Priority Mail stickers for plain boxes to further indicate their shipping status.
 Add any additional services, such as Signature Confirmation or USPS Tracking and insurance before mailing your packages.

 If your package weighs less than 20 pounds but is between 84 and 108 square inches, USPS will charge you for a 20-pound package if you’re mailing your package locally or between zones 1 and 4.
 Packages that are larger than a cubic foot and destined for zones 5 through 8 will cost you either the actual weight or dimensional weight, whichever price is higher.
 Stamps.com customers will have all of these complex rate calculations automatically performed by the software based on package size and delivery destination.

 If you can’t get to the post office right away, USPS will come pick your Priority Mail package at home.
 Just go online and schedule a pickup.
 Your postal carrier will come to your home or business to get your packages as long as you’ve paid for and attached online postage through a company such as Stamps.com.

-Stamps.com customers automatically get a discount of up to 35 percent on the retail price of Priority Mail for all packages.
+Stamps.com customers automatically get a discount of up to 51% on the Post Office price of Priority Mail for all packages.
 These discounts are automatically calculated by the Stamps.com software as long as you use the “Package” section.